-It makes use of spatial organization (relative 3D position), including depth and direction information from the Superior Colliculus.
+The dorsal visual pathway makes use of spatial organization (relative 3D position), including depth and direction information from the Superior Colliculus.

 The ventral visual pathway (purple) is used in recognizing objects.
 It makes use of color and appearance.

 These two pathways are divided into a number of interacting subsystems (visual areas).